 After a period in business and commerce, I was drawn back, as many of our students and graduates are at the same stage in their lives, to the idea of ‘helping people’.
 I looked around at various training options.
 I considered various forms of psychotherapy but chose hypnotherapy for pragmatic reasons.
 It was by far the quickest way to get going.
 In the 1980s most hypnotherapy courses were based on analytical processes.
 Thus, after fairly brief training I set up in practice as a full-time hypnotherapist.

-The late 1980s and early 1990s were a torrid time for psychoanalysis, psychotherapy and hypnotherapy.
-The freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever-increasing scandal.
+The late 1980s and early 1990s were a difficult time for psychoanalysis, psychotherapy and hypnotherapy.
+The Freudian perceived wisdom was being challenged and the ‘false memory syndrome’ was becoming an ever-increasing scandal.
 I found the application of analysis challenging.
-The encouraged consulting room misery and the foraging for trauma and unhappiness did not suit my personality nor it seemed did it suit all my clients.
+The encouraged consulting room misery and the foraging for trauma and unhappiness did not suit my personality nor it seemed did it seem to suit all my clients.
 It did not help everybody.
 I was not able to cope with this especially as I had a worrying suspicion that sometimes it did more harm than good.

-I was obviously helping some because my practice was flourishing.
+I was obviously helping some clients because my practice was flourishing.
 This may have been because of the beginnings and application of my enduring belief that, while there must be discipline, therapy should be enjoyable.
-I introduced lightness to my consulting room and even, heaven forbid, encouraged my clients to reflect on ‘happy memories’.
+I introduced lightness to my consulting room and even encouraged my clients to reflect on ‘happy memories’.
 I made the mistake of talking about it and attracted a good deal of criticism from my analytical peers.

 The latter part of the 1990s was the period when my practice became what could be described as solution focused.
 Several things happened and were happening that sowed the seeds of what is now referred to as Solution Focused Hypnotherapy (SFH).
 I was seeing 40/50 clients each week so I was gaining a good deal of experience about ‘what worked’.
 I became aware of the ‘scientific revolution’ and in particular the work of Marcus Raichle.
 His discovery is that when we are in a trance state the brain is working hard to come up with solutions.
 I was particularly pleased with one of the very first research/neuroscientific programmes that said that the more enjoyable therapy was the more successful it was likely to be.
 There was also confirmation of Blaise Pascal’s assertion that ‘People are generally better persuaded by the reasons which they themselves discovered than by those that have come to the minds of others’.